the countdown to atonement

-Every year on a sunny fall day, I am faced with the same 25 hours, as I count down to Yom Kippur, The Day of Atonement.
-I think there is a grave misinterpretation about what this day really is.
-It’s funny because I have often heard all the descriptions which to me definitely gives the wrong impression.
+Every year on a sunny fall day, I am faced with the same 24 hours, as I count down to Yom Kippur, The Day of Atonement.
+I think there is a grave misenterpretation about what this day really is, it’s funny because I have often heard all the descriptions which to me definitely gives the wrong impression.
 “It’s a day of fasting, it’s a day that God decides if we live or die next year, it’s a day of forgiveness, it’s a day of feeling bad about your sins… etc etc.”

 It’s a day completely dedicated to: prayer, discussions, thoughts, internal reflection and quiet.
 I build my own retreat right inside my home.
-To me it feels like I have physically removed myself from the rest of the world, and I am completely surrounded with my own bubble and I have stepped outside the Matrix.
+To me it’s feels like I have physically removed myself from the rest of the world and am completely surrounded with my own bubble and I have stepped outside the Matrix.

-I believe that our life keeps a spiritual checklist where all the things we did on our journey to expand the universe is “written down”, and all the things we did that made us fall short is “written down”.
+I believe that our life keeps a spiritual checklist where all the things we did in our journey to expand the universe is “written down”, and all the things we did that made us fall short is “written down”.
 When we die the list get’s tallied and it’s not about whether we go to the proverbial heaven or hell.
-More so, when we cross over and our perception changes, and we are closer to the truth, the results of that list bare a huge impact on us.
-One that will define how we overcome our actions, and as a result what kind of heaven or hell we create in our new found consciousness.
+More so when we cross over and our perception changes and we are closer to the truth, that list is going to create a huge impact on us.
+One that will define how we overcome our actions and as a result what kind of heaven or hell do we create in our new found consciousness.

 That’s just my opinion.
 I also believe that as long as we are on this earth, we have the ability to influence that list as much as possible.
 Who we are, how we react, what we do.
-So for the next 25 hours I grill myself, I look at my ego straight into his face and remember all the times I felt; angry, hurt, victimized, depressed, sad, jealous, fearful, doubtful… and I pray, that for the next year I transform those feelings into my spiritual consciousness and act on what I know to be my truth and not what I react from my ego, or as I refer to him “my opponent”.
-I pray that any one, or all of those feelings be converted to love and acceptance and no matter how difficult the task, I keep that awareness in the front of my mind.
+So for the next 25 hours I grill myself, I look at my ego straight into his face and remember all the times I felt; angry, hurt, victimized, depressed, sad, jealous, fearful, doubtful… and I pray, that for the next year I transform those feelings into my spiritual consciousness and act on what I know to be my truth and not what I react from ego.
+That any one or all of those feelings be converted to love and acceptance and no matter how difficult I keep that awareness in the front of my mind.